 Enabling the "mathematical rounding" feature in Qvinci causes rounding to take place at the base report layer (ie: the Report tab), as opposed to simply rounding values in the Report Editor.
 This means that the account/subaccount values are rounded, and then the totals/subtotals are shown as as summation of the already rounded accounts/subaccounts from above.
 This means that the totals/subtotals always accurately show the summation from above.

 Use Mathematical Rounding in Qvinci

-- From Reports & Libraries > My Reports, open an existing template.
+- From Reports & Libraries > Libraries, open an existing template.

-- Click the Options button in the top left of the Report Editor screen.
+- Click the Report Options button in the top left of the Report Editor screen.

 - Check the box titled "Rounding".

 - Apply cell formatting to remove numbers after the decimal.